hpfast/webmapping_for_beginners_wiki/Leaflet-step-2.md

   [42.359116, -71.049592]
 ]).addTo(map);
 ```

-:white_check_mark: Your script should look like the following.
-Also check the debugger in the browser if everything is correct: `F12`
+Your script should look like the following:

 ``` js
 <script>